 Fear and Madness

 Sometimes there will be situations in which any sane individual would be afraid.
 Now, as heroic characters, it is expected that you will often try to fight past these instincts, however it should be a struggle.
-When a fear save is called for, the DM will set a DC and the players can choose to embrace the fear or try to fight through it.
+When a fear save is called for, the DM will set a DC and the players can try to resist it.

 Occasionally your characters may be exposed to something so utterly alien or horrifying that their minds risk fracturing under the strain.
 In these cases you will be asked to make a madness save.
 When a madness save is called for, the DM will set a DC and the players will need to roll a Charisma saving throw.

 - Those that roll a natural 20 find their resolve hardened.
-They are immune to fear or madness effects from that source for the rest of the day and gain Inspiration.
+They are immune to fear or madness effects from that source for the rest of the day and gain a Hope Token.

 - Those that meet or exceed the DC suffer no ill effects.